benjha/caMicroscope_SLATE/README.md

 Events:            <none>
 ```

 in this case `172.25.165.159`, will be used when initializing the mongodb tables.
-Note this services only exposes IP Address within Slate.
+Note this service only exposes the IP Address within Slate.

 ## ca-idx